amundsen-io/amundsen/frontend/docs/application_config.md

 #### Filter Categories

 The `FilterConfig` is an array of objects that match any of the supported filter options.
-We currently support a `CheckboxFilterCategory` and a `InputFilterCategory`.
+We currently support a `CheckboxFilterCategory`, `InputFilterCategory` and a `ToggleFilterCategory`.
 See our [config-types](https://github.com/amundsen-io/amundsen/blob/main/frontend/amundsen_application/static/js/config/config-types.ts) for more information about each option.

 #### Supported Sources